Course Descriptions

 Watch 101, 102, 103: Beginning Watch Repair

-Instructor: Mark Smith & Rob Apsel
+Instructor: Dave Davenport & Rob Apsel

-• History of time keeping
+• A brief history of time keeping and watchmaking

-• The gear train
+• The gear train and escapement

-• Inspecting and determining condition
+• Inspecting and determining the condition of cases and movements

-• Watch disassembly, and reassembly
+• The wrist watch, disassembly and reassembly

-• Timing and testing the watch
+• Timing and testing a watch

 Time: